linebender/vello/research/vello_research/README.md

 Vello is a 2D graphics rendering engine written in Rust, with a focus on GPU compute.
 It can draw large 2D scenes with interactive or near-interactive performance, using [`wgpu`] for GPU access.

+The source for this package now lives in `research/vello_research/` to identify its compute-centric research role within the repository.
+Its published Cargo package and Rust crate name remain `vello`; existing crates.io users do not need to rename their dependencies or imports.
+See the [research overview](../README.md) for the folder map and migration details.

 Quickstart to run an example program:

 ```shell